comunica/Article-SSWS2020-AMF/content/evaluation.md

 we defined six experiments, corresponding to our six research questions from [](#problem-statement).
 Each experiment consists of a number of _factors_, over which all possible combinations are tested.
-The declararive configuration files for running these experiments with Comunica Bencher are present on GitHub, and can be started from scratch by executing a single command.
+The declararive configuration files for running these experiments with Comunica Bencher are present on GitHub, and can be started from scratch by _executing a single command_.

 Include link to anonymized source code dump.
 {:.todo}